mrchowmein/MTA-Weekly-Ridership-Predictor/README.md

 __Optional:__ intermediary directories will also be created if you are interested in other forms of data besides the final dataset.
 These directories are: etlturnstile, etlweather, dailyweatheravgforweek, weeklyfares, dailyandcumu, turnstileDailyRatio.

 3) Download and Rename this finaldataset to a .csv file.
 Then use this csv file for the KNIME workflow by following these steps:
 -You may need to add column headers to the csv file. the headers are from left to right: year,    week,    total fares,    wind,    prec,    snow,    temp
 -double click on the File Reader in the workflow and add the finaldataset.csv file.
 -press play or "execute all nodes"
--gbtpredicted.csv out put will be created with the predicted values.
+-gbtpredicted.csv will be created with the predicted values.
+The test data used was 20% data partitioned from our finaldataset.
+More info below in the test_code directory description.
--right click on the numeric scorer to view the model's performance
+-right-click on the numeric scorer to view the model's performance

 4. Open the Tableau files to view the dashboards.
 Tableau used the following data files to create the visuals: gbtpredicted.csv, dailyandcumu, turnstileDailyRatio and finaldataset.csv.